Elvis Andrus Player Props: White Sox vs. Dodgers

-On Wednesday, Elvis Andrus (.219 on-base percentage in past 10 games, 53 points below season-long percentage) and the Chicago White Sox play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+Elvis Andrus -- with an on-base percentage of .219 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Los Angeles Dodgers, with Michael Grove on the mound, on June 15 at 10:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Marlins.
+He had a hitless performance in his most recent game (0-for-2) against the Dodgers.

 Elvis Andrus Game Info & Props vs. the Dodgers